Shopify/polaris/.github/CONTRIBUTING.md

 1. Run `yarn` in the repository root
 1. If you’ve fixed a bug or added code that [should be tested](https://github.com/Shopify/web-foundation/blob/master/Best%20practices/Testing.md), add tests
 1. Ensure the test suite passes with `yarn test` (protip: `yarn test:watch TestName` is helpful in development)
-1. If your pull request contains SVG run `yarn optimize`
+1. If your pull request modifies any SVG files run `yarn optimize`
 1. Format your code with `yarn format`
 1. Make sure your code lints with `yarn lint`
 1. Run the TypeScript compiler with `yarn ts`